pradeesi/cloud_armor_multi_project_policies/README.md

   * Install "gcloud" cli
   * Install Terraform
-  * Close the Terraform scripts from git repo to the local directory.
+  * Clone the Terraform scripts from this git repo to your local directory.

 ## 2. Authentication: